Receiving Financial Aid

 - You have not maintained Satisfactory Academic Progress (SAP)

-- You received aid at another school
+- You received or are receiving aid at another school

 - There are regulatory changes in the aid programs